ralterman/NBA_Stats/README.md

 ### _Multiple regression model predicting season win percentage of an NBA team based on its statistics_

 ## Goal
-Create a model to predict final season win percentage for an NBA team based on its current per-game statistics
+Create a model to predict final season win percentage for an NBA team based on its current per-game statistics.

 ## Data Cleaning/Preprocessing
 __Basic NBA statistics for the years 1996-2019__